All-Hands-AI/OpenHands/docs/modules/usage/how-to/debugging.md

 The following `launch.json` will allow debugging the agent, controller and server elements, but not the sandbox (Which runs inside docker).
-It will ignore changes in the `workspace/` directory (So updates to files here will not cause uvicorn to reload):
+It will ignore changes in the `workspace/` directory (So updates to files here will not cause uvicorn to reload - unfortunately this means that this file must exist before starting your server):

 ```
 {